-Outdoor Performance, Sport, and Recreation Facilities
+Standards for Outdoor Uses Including Performance, Sport, and Recreation Facilities

-- Playing fields or other special activity areas illuminated by floodlights should be mounted and shielded so their beams fall within the primary play area and its immediate surroundings.
-It should avoid spillover onto residentially zoned property. - Recreational facilities should be illuminated only during use of the facility.
-Non-security lights should be turned off by 9 PM or 30 minutes after the event, whichever is later.
+- Areas illuminated by floodlights should be mounted and shielded so their beams fall within the primary play area and its immediate surroundings.
+It should avoid spillover onto residentially zoned property. - Outdoor facilities should be illuminated only during use of the facility.
+Non-security lights should be turned off by 9 PM or 30 minutes after the event, whichever is later. - Zoning Code Section 63.116, Exterior lighting applies in place of standards in Table 4.5 and Light Source Types.